Elephantine papyri and ostraca: Historical significance

 As shocking sometimes as what was in the papyri, says Cowley, was what wasn't.

 The Elephantine papyri pre-date all extant manuscripts of the Hebrew Bible, and thus give scholars a very important glimpse at how Judaism was practiced in Egypt during the fifth century BCE, as they seem to show evidence of the existence in c.
-400 BCE of a polytheistic sect of Jews.
+400 BCE of a pluralistic sect of Jews, revering deities alongside Yahweh.
+With papyrus that mention YHW/Yahu being invoked in blessings alongside other gods like Baal, Pidray, Bel, Nabu, Nane, and Asherah.
 It is widely agreed that this Elephantine community originated in the mid-seventh or mid-sixth centuries BCE, likely as a result of Judean and Samaritan refugees fleeing into Egypt during the times of Assyrian and Babylonian invasions.
 They seem to have had no knowledge of a written Torah or the narratives described therein.

 Also important is the fact that the papyri document the existence of a small Jewish temple at Elephantine, which possessed altars for incense offerings and animal sacrifices, as late as 411 BCE.
 Such a temple would be in clear violation of Deuteronomic law, which stipulates that no Jewish temple may be constructed outside of Jerusalem.
 Furthermore, the papyri show that the Jews at Elephantine sent letters to the high priest in Jerusalem asking for his support in re-building their temple, which seems to suggest that the priests of the Jerusalem Temple were not enforcing Deuteronomic law at that time.
 Cowley notes that their petition expressed their pride at having a temple to Ya'u (no other god is mentioned in the petition) and gave no suggestion that their temple could be heretical.

 Upon first examination, this appears to contradict commonly accepted models of the development of Jewish religion and the dating of the Hebrew scriptures, which posit that monotheism and the Torah should have already been well-established by the time these papyri were written.
 Most scholars explain this apparent discrepancy by theorizing that the Elephantine Jews represented an isolated remnant of Jewish religious practices from earlier centuries, or that the Torah had only recently been promulgated at that time.

 Niels Peter Lemche, Philippe Wajdenbaum, Russell Gmirkin, and Thomas L. Thompson have argued that the Elephantine papyri demonstrate that monotheism and the Torah could not have been established in Jewish culture before 400 BCE, and that the Torah was therefore likely written in the Hellenistic period, in the third or fourth centuries BCE.
+Yonatan Adler similarly argues that the Elephantine papyri alongside Persian era archaeological evidence, indicate that there was no practiced Torah observant Judaism, and he pushes the timeline for the observance of Torah laws to the Hasmonean period.